 My eponymous Pierre M. Durand website is about my professional work and related activities.
 My working life is covered by the two avenues leading from this introductory page.
-The first is my work as an evolutionary biologist and life scientist.
+The first is my work as a university professor in evolutionary biology.
 For information about this, use the Science tab.
-The second describes my work and activities related to medicine and pathology, for information about this, use the Medicine and Pathology tab.
+The second describes my activities related to medicine and pathology, for information about this, use the Medicine and Pathology tab.

 As with every other human on the planet, I have a unique story.
 To provide a sense of my intellectual background and development (from university onwards, prior to this it was patchy, to say the least) I give my academic qualifications and university affiliations below.
 I have not included any biographical content, but see the Opinions and Essays tab.